page_title_detailed

 • Weight changes.
 It is also common for people to gain or lose weight during chemotherapy treatment.
 Try to not be hard on yourself if this happens.
 Weight gain can be surprising or upsetting for some people.
 Chemotherapy can sometimes cause hormonal changes that make it difficult to keep off weight.
 Even if you take in the same number of or fewer calories than usual, you may gain weight.
 If gaining or losing weight has a negative impact on your body image and how you feel about yourself, reach out to your healthcare team so that they can support you.
 Ask for a referral to a nutritionist or other healthcare professional with experience giving dietary counseling to people with cancer.

 • Hair loss.
 Some, but not all, chemotherapy medicines can cause hair loss or thinning.
 This can be distressing for many reasons.
 Chemo-caused hair loss can bring up feelings of deep vulnerability.
 Some people feel as though they look ill for the first time, or that the cancer is now public and not private.
 If your hair is a big part of your identity and feeling attractive, losing it can be very upsetting and may make you feel less like yourself.
-Making decisions ahead about how you want to handle hair loss can help you feel more in control:
+Making decisions ahead of time about how you want to handle hair loss can help you feel more in control:

 • Scalp cooling systems can help you keep most of your hair through chemotherapy.
 While many report that scalp cooling can be a very involved process, it can be worth it to be able to keep your hair.